Gituhin/Friends-Data/README.md

 Coming to encyption of passwords, I have made the encryption and decryption algorithms open and are available at Armor folder.
 It's because data doesn't consist of any valuable or sensitive information.

 >I know the system appears too simple and common, but with context to streamlit library, this is one of the most advanced usage of streamlit in python.😅

+##This app got featured in Streamlit's weekly AI podcast for second week of July 2021.
+[Message from Marketing Asoociate]